 This initiative in the GSF program considers how the emerging field of Transgender Studies has implications for Gender Studies and for the Humanities in general.
-Funded by the FHI center, the project includes a funded lecture series on Transgender Studies + Humanities, pedagogical components, and a post-doctoral fellowship program.
+The initiative includes pedagogical components, post-doctoral fellowships, and events.
+From Fall 2016 to Fall 2017, a Transgender Studies + Humanities series was funded by the FHI Humanities Futures program.

 - How does transgender studies reshape the structuring assumptions of humanistic inquiry?